-- Vacuum-Assisted Biopsy During a vacuum-assisted biopsy, a small cut is made in the skin and a hollow probe connected to a vacuum is used to remove tissue from an abnormal area.
-This procedure may be done in teh office with ultrasound guidance.
+During a vacuum-assisted biopsy, a small cut is made in the skin and a hollow probe connected to a vacuum is used to remove tissue from an abnormal area.
+This procedure may be done in the office with ultrasound guidance.

-- Surgical Biopsy With this type of biopsy, the entire breast lump as well as some surrounding breast tissue is removed for analysis (excisional biopy).
+With this type of biopsy, the entire breast lump, as well as some surrounding breast tissue, is removed for analysis (excisional biopsy).
 If the lump is too large to be removed easily, only part of the lump is removed (incisional biopsy).
 This is done at an outpatient surgery center and is a relatively quick procedure.

 After any type of biopsy, the tissue sample is sent to a lab for analysis.
 Results are typically available within a week.